MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 1. When you're prompted to select a location the first time, select a location near you.
 This location is used for most of the resources, including hosting.
 1. If you're prompted for a location for the Azure OpenAI model or for the Azure AI Document Intelligence resource, select the location closest to you.
 If the same location is available as your first location, select that.
 1. Wait 5 or 10 minutes after the app deploys before you continue.
-1. After the application deploys successfully, a URL appears in the terminal.
+1. After the application successfully deploys, a URL appears in the terminal.

     :::image type="content" source="media/get-started-app-chat-template/azd-deployed-endpoint.png" alt-text="Screenshot that shows the deployed app as reported at the end of the AZD CLI azd up process.":::